-These three macros use the stack to ensure that each chapter, section, and subsection is terminated at the correct point.
+The macros for chapters, sections, appendixes, etc. use the stack to ensure that each one is terminated at the correct point, without the need for an explicit terminator.
 For example, starting a new section automatically terminates an open subsection and a previous section.